SuperOfficeDocs/superoffice-docs/user-guide/en/globalization/doc-language-support.md

 ## How SuperOffice CRM selects the correct language template

 In SuperOffice CRM you will find a number of default templates.
 These are available in 12-16 languages depending on the template type.
-This includes e-mail templates and GDPR templates (12 languages).
+This includes email templates and GDPR templates (12 languages).

 To ensure that you can communicate with your clients in their own language (where possible), SuperOffice CRM will automatically perform a language check to determine which language temple to use.
 This is relevant when sending out invitation e-mails, and when notifying new contacts that their details have been saved.
 For GDPR related communication, this is also an requirement.